 Founded in the memory of the late Indian artist Kunda Kirloskar, Kundakala is both mission and a message.

 Our mission is to enable women to become more social, confident and financially independent.
-We do this via two of our main programmes.
-Our basic six- month Make and Mend programme, that provides tailoring skills and enterprise support to participants; and our Upcycle projects programme providing supported employment for graduates of our Make and Mends.
+We do this via three programmes.
+Our basic six- month Make and Mend programme, that provides tailoring skills and enterprise support to participants; our Upcycle projects programme providing supported employment for graduates of our Make and Mends; and finally The Kundakala Collective, where graduates start their own micro businesses.

 In this world of fast fashion, our women are encouraged to upcycle clothes and fabric to make new interesting products.
 Kundakala reminds us once again that along with warmth and wisdoms, our homes also contain wellsprings of opportunity and enterprise.